 - Pain around the navel.

-Duodenitis will usually cure with a six-week course of acid suppression therapy using a proton pump inhibitor drug (Omeprazole, Esporoprozole, etc.) and eradication of Helicobacter pylori (if present) with a treatment of two antibiotics during a week in combination.
+Duodenitis will usually cure with a six-week course of acid suppression therapy using a proton pump inhibitor drug (Omeprazole, Esporoprozole, etc.) and eradicate Helicobacter pylori (if present) with a treatment of two antibiotics for a week in combination.

-Clearly, the treatment should also address other stimulants of ulcer formation, smoking and the use of NSAIDs (aspirin, ibuprofen, etc.).
-Only very occasionally since the advent of complete acid suppression therapy, the condition progresses in the treatment of duodenal ulceration.
+The treatment should also address other stimulants of ulcer formation, smoking, and NSAIDs (aspirin, ibuprofen, etc.).
+Only very occasionally, since the advent of complete acid suppression therapy, the condition progresses in treating duodenal ulceration.

 The main reason for duodenitis can be a bacterial infection in the stomach.
 The treatment of duodenitis is similar to that of duodenal ulcers.